FAQ's on Tuition Payment and Billing

 We understand that a Sacred Heart University education is a significant investment for any student and that today more than ever, a degree has become a necessity.
 Therefore, we ask that families explore and take advantage of any scholarships, grants, and work-study options and then borrow the maximum Federal Stafford Loan amount.
 If a gap still remains between the family resources and traditional financial aid, the Office of Student Financial Assistance has access to additional information on short-term payment plans or long-term funding sources including banks and other lending agencies.

 The Office of Student Financial Assistance has researched numerous private education loan programs.
 Many of these loan programs offer special borrower benefits and strong customer service.
 Loan amounts are limited to the cost of education less any financial assistance received.
 As an alternative to paying the remaining cost of attendance, parents of dependent undergraduate students may borrow a Federal PLUS Loan or cosign a private loan for the student.
 To obtain a PLUS Loan, parent borrowers should complete an online pre-approval and application.
-Students with a credit worthy co-signer may opt to borrow a loan in their name through the State of Connecticut FELP program or other private loan programs.
-Contact our office or refer to the website at http://www.elmselect.com/ for more information on the most up–to-date alternative financing options.
+Students with a credit worthy co-signer may opt to borrow a loan in their name through the State of Connecticut loan program, CHESLA, or other private loan programs.
+Contact our office or refer to http://www.elmselect.com/ for more information on the most up-to-date alternative financing options.

-Sacred Heart University is proud to offer an efficient way of meeting your educational expenses through our On-line Payment Plan.
-For details regarding the payment plan options, visit the Student Accounts website under Quick Links at the top right of the page
+Sacred Heart University is proud to offer an efficient way of meeting your educational expenses through a variety of payment plans.
+For details regarding the payment plan options, visit this Student Accounts webpage.

 - How should I estimate the costs of attending Sacred Heart University each year?